CONTACT

 BE WHALE WISE

-• If you would like to see orcas from a whale watching boat, choose an operator who is part of the U.S./Canadian Whale Watch Operators Association Northwest.
+• If you would like to see orcas from a whale watching boat, choose an operator who is part of the Pacific Whale Watch Association.

 • If you are watching orcas from a private boat or kayak, follow the Be Whale Wise guidelines.